athomasoriginal/starterkit-wagtail/README.rst

 `master` has not been updated in a while, but is still working.
 The versions of Django and Wagtail are old though.
 It also contains a front end build system.

 `development` reflects my latest efforts: I would recommend using that branch.
-The development branch does not provide a front end build system as I do not prefer to separate them.
+The development branch does not provide a front end build system as I prefer to separate them.

 .. _django roadmap: https://www.djangoproject.com/weblog/2015/jun/25/roadmap/
 .. _prompts documentation: https://github.com/tkjone/wagtail-starter-kit/blob/master/docs/prompts.rst